cristianrz/ssc/README.md

 ```

 With all the fuss about containers I wanted to know what was it about and found
-that with a couple of commands (unshare and chroot) you can create a container
+that with a single command (unshare) you can create a container easily.
-easily.